gaaraujo/GMDApp/README.md

 The app is an extension of the PEER procedure for user-defined databases.

 ## Authors:
-- Diego Casas, Research Assistant at Universidad del Norte
+- Diego Casas, Independent Researcher
 - Alexander Arciniegas, M.S. student at Universidad del Norte
 - Gustavo Araujo, Ph.D student at Oregon State University